Faculty Pedagogy and Curriculum Enhancement Program

 If there are more registrants than space in the program, how will decisions on applications be made?

-The program is currently limited to 12 faculty per school year.
-While a number of factors will be considered as we decide acceptance, there will be a particular emphasis on including candidates from a variety of departments and disciplines across WashU when possible.
-We are also committed to including both tenure-track and teaching and practice track faculty, with an emphasis on selecting participants at varied career stages.
+The program is currently limited to 12 faculty per academic year.
+While a number of factors will be considered as we decide acceptance, there will be a particular emphasis on including candidates from a variety of departments and disciplines across the Danforth campus.
+We are committed to including tenured and tenure-track as well as teaching and practice faculty, with attention paid to participants across various career stages.

 How do I apply to participate?

-You can apply to participate in the program by filling out this form.
-Please note that applications to take part in the program will be due on June 5th.
+You can apply to participate in the program by filling out the form at the bottom of this page.
+Please note that applications to take part in the program will be due on May 31st.

 How do I fulfill the requirements to receive an inclusive teaching grant?

-Faculty who actively participate in the cohort sessions during the 2023-2024 academic year, who develop and then implement their inclusive teaching plan in a Spring 2024 course, and who complete the program reflection will receive a $2,000.00 inclusive teaching grant in the form of a contribution to the faculty member’s professional development, discretionary or research account from the Office of the Provost.
+Faculty who actively participate in the cohort sessions during the 2024-2025 academic year, who develop and then implement their inclusive teaching plan in a Spring 2025 course, and who complete the program reflection will receive a $2,000.00 inclusive teaching grant in the form of a contribution to the faculty member’s professional development, discretionary or research account from the Office of the Provost and the Here and Next strategic plan campaign.
 Grants will only be distributed to those who complete the program, including inclusive teaching plan implementation and reflection, in its entirety.

 Do I have to be an inclusive teaching expert to join?

 No!
-While we welcome those with expertise in these areas, and we do ask that everyone participates in either an initial Crossroads Conversation or other EDI professional development programming, we recognize that each faculty participant may be in a different place in their understanding of anti-racist and inclusive teaching and curriculum practices at the start of the program.
+While we welcome those with expertise in these areas, and we do ask that participants describe their involvement in EDI professional development programming, we recognize that each faculty participant may be in a different place in their understanding of anti-racist and inclusive teaching and curriculum practices at the start of the program.
 All who are interested are welcome to apply!

 Who do I contact if I have further questions or if I need more information?